Lytton Strachey: Cambridge

 Strachey was admitted as a Pensioner at Trinity College, Cambridge, on 30 September 1899.
 He became an Exhibitioner in 1900 and a Scholar in 1902.
-He won the Chancellor's Medal for English Verse in 1902 and was given a B.A. degree after he had won a second class in the History Tripos in June 1903.
-He did not however take leave of Trinity, but remained until October 1905 to work on a thesis that he hoped would gain him a fellowship.
+He won the Chancellor's Medal for English Verse in 1902 and was given a BA degree after he had won a second class in the History Tripos in June 1903.
+He did not however take leave of Trinity but remained until October 1905 to work on a thesis that he hoped would gain him a fellowship.
 Strachey was often ill and had to leave Cambridge repeatedly to recover from the palpitations that affected him.

 Strachey's years at Cambridge were happy and productive.
-Among the freshers at Trinity there were three with whom Strachey soon became closely associated: Clive Bell, Leonard Woolf and Saxon Sydney-Turner.
+Among the freshers at Trinity, there were three with whom Strachey soon became closely associated: Clive Bell, Leonard Woolf and Saxon Sydney-Turner.
 With another undergraduate, A. J. Robertson, these students formed a group called the Midnight Society, which, in the opinion of Bell, was the source of the Bloomsbury Group.
 Other close friends at Cambridge were Thoby Stephen and his sisters Vanessa and Virginia Stephen (later Bell and Woolf respectively).

 Strachey also belonged to the Conversazione Society, the Cambridge Apostles to which Tennyson, Hallam, Maurice, and Sterling had once belonged.
 The Apostles formulated an elitist doctrine of "Higher Sodomy" which differentiated the homosexual acts of the intelligent from those of "ordinary" men.
 In these years Strachey was highly prolific in writing verse, much of which has been preserved and some of which was published at the time.
 Strachey also became acquainted with other men who greatly influenced him, including G. Lowes Dickinson, John Maynard Keynes, Walter Lamb (brother of the painter Henry Lamb), George Mallory, Bertrand Russell and G. E. Moore.
-Moore's philosophy, with its assumption that the summum bonum lies in achieving a high quality of humanity, in experiencing delectable states of mind and in intensifying experience by contemplating great works of art, was a particularly important influence.
+Moore's philosophy, with its assumption that the summum bonum lies in achieving a high quality of humanity, in experiencing delectable states of mind, and in intensifying experience by contemplating great works of art, was a particularly important influence.

-In the summer of 1903 Strachey applied for a position in the Education Department of the Civil Service.
+In the summer of 1903, Strachey applied for a position in the education department of the Civil Service.
 Even though the letters of recommendation written for him by those under whom he had studied showed that he was held in high esteem at Cambridge, he failed to get the appointment and decided to try for a fellowship at Trinity College.
-From 1903 through 1905 he wrote a 400-page dissertation on Warren Hastings, the eighteenth-century Indian Imperialist, but the work failed to secure Strachey the fellowship and led to his return to London.
+From 1903 through 1905 he wrote a 400-page dissertation on Warren Hastings, the 18th-century Indian imperialist, but the work failed to secure Strachey the fellowship and led to his return to London.